Sponsored post by mirum shopper. All opinions are my own. #partner

 As we approached the school shopping arena, my knuckles gripped the cart.
 My kids started asking questions about what they could buy.
 Lunch boxes of every shape flashed before my eyes.
 I almost reverted back to my stressed out mom status, but then I remembered what our mission was.

 We must have fun.

 So here are some pics from our photo shoot, I mean school shopping spree.

 Somewhere in the middle of our school shopping adventure I also remembered that we needed some hair care.
 We went about 3 aisles down and found the shampoo.
 I use Suave.
 I seriously do.
 Here's why: It smells good and it's economical.
-But more about the good smelling aspect, I'd really like to point out this: Half the fun of a shampoo purchase is smelling all the bottles and imaging how awesome it will be to smell like one of the scents.
+I'd like to point out that half the fun of a shampoo purchase is smelling all the bottles and imaging how awesome it will be to smell like one of the scents.

 Suave has some pretty enticing aromas coming out of their magical plastic bottles.
 I'm pretty partial to things that smell minty, but I also like coconut.
 It's so creamy and luxurious.
 As you can tell from my faded flannel shirt, I'll take luxury for a few dollars if I can.

 The Suave shampoo infused with pure coconut oil was actually a hot seller.
 I had to reach my hand all the way to the back.
 And I guess this is the face you make when you do that.